twome/pinguno/readme.md

 ## To do:

+- addOutage()

 - find cross-platform binaries of ping to bundle with app, or an npm one (w dependency management builtin)
 	- add instructions in-app if must be done by user

+- run as service / auto-run on boot

+- how to make mac menubar icon / windows tray icon?

 - BUG: getting duplicates in saved ping list